psilentp/bayesian-modeling-projects/Readme.md

 # Baysian-modeling-projects

-This is home to a miscellaneous of Baysian modeling projects developed using [tensorflow probability](https://www.tensorflow.org/probability).
-My motivation for developing this library is primary as a learning tool to improve my understanding of tensorflow and baysian inference.
-The plan is to collect a number of key examples that are publicly available and work them using a common framework and codebase using tensorflow probability.
+This is home to a set of miscellaneous of Baysian modeling projects developed using [tensorflow probability](https://www.tensorflow.org/probability).
+My motivation for developing this is primary as a learning tool to improve my understanding of tensorflow and baysian inference.
+The plan is to collect a number of public domain examples and work them using a common framework and codebase using tensorflow probability.
+I will do my best to document source material and any changes/modifications.

 ## Installation